 When Shah Jahan died, his son, very kindly, buried his father next to Mumtaz in the Taj Mahal mausoleum.
 The old chap had no say.
 No nice new shiny mausoleum for you Daddy.
 No. Budge over Mumtaz.
 The Emperors getting into bed.

 That’s a very quick history lesson on the Taj Mahal.

-Opening Times and Ticket Prices:
+Opening Times and Ticket Prices To The Taj Mahal:

 Open every day apart from Friday.
 From sunrise to sunset.

 But let’s face it.
 If you were Indian you wouldn’t really be reading a Taj Mahal travel blog.
 You’d just ask your Grandma.

-I was scared of going to the Taj because every Taj Mahal travel blog that I read was negative and scary, I’m not joking, I was almost ready to stay on the train and go straight back to Jodhpur.
+I was scared of going to the Taj because every Taj Mahal blog that I read was negative and scary, I’m not joking, I was almost ready to stay on the train and go straight back to Jodhpur.
 But, I put my big girl knickers on and gingerly stepped out into the station in Agra.
 Waiting to be attacked and abused.

 Nothing new here then.